universalweb/Whitepaper/WhitePaper.md

 <h4>DOMAINS</h4>

-<p>Domains on Sentivate have full extension names and can have single full names for trademarked entities.
-The domain rules and regulations are designed to organize the web, free up domain names for new companies, protect trademarks, limit malicious activity, and make extensions more descriptive.</p>
+<p>Domains on the UW have full or shortcut extension names and can have single full names for trademarked entities.
+The domain rules and regulations are designed to organize the Web, free up domain, protect trademarks, limit malicious activity, and categorize the Web.
+Domain extentions should be descriptive, relevant, and be indicative of the type of content to expect from the website.</p>

-<p>For example, one can navigate to Amazon by simply typing Amazon into the Sentivate browser.
-Domain rules are stricter on the Sentivate network.
-Domain squatting is entirely disallowed, there is a use it or lose it policy.
+<p>For example, one can navigate to Amazon by simply typing Amazon into a Universal Web browser.
+Domain rules are stricter on the Universal Web.
+Domain squatting is stricter, there is a use it or lose it policy.
+One could indeed sell the domain name but it would need first of been "used" in the manner in which the extension would indicate.
 Domain content or service must be relevant to the domain extension.
 For example, Amazon's store must use the store domain extension, "Amazon.store".
 There are shorthand domain extensions available for certain domains.
 For example, Amazon's company website must utilize the company extension, Amazon.company, or the shorthand variant Amazon.com.
 Bitcoin, Ethereum, and Litecoin are cryptocurrencies, and sites dedicated to them must use the cryptocurrency extension.
 However, a news site related to say bitcoin must use the .news and or .blog extension.
-Any domain that may have random and or arbitrary content must use the .abstract extension.</p>
+Any domain that may have random and or arbitrary content must use the .abstract extension if general terms aren't enough such as "blog".</p>

 <br />
 <h3>UNIVERSAL IDENTITY SYSTEM</h3>